ministryofjustice/hmpps-accredited-programmes-api/README.md

 ```

 Repository integration tests use an embedded H2 database.
 REST API tests start a
-local server which listens on a random port.
+local server which listens on a random port, and spin up a containerised Postgres instance as a backend Database via the test containers API.

 ### Pact